- Purchase the complete Expat Arrivals Australia Guide (PDF)

 Making an application

 Documentation requirements are stringent and are determined by a country-wide system known as the 100-point identification check.
-This process is used for everything from applying for a drivers' licence to opening a local bank account.
+This process is used for everything from applying for a driving licence to opening a local bank account.